 Drivers are central to the safe operation of your fleet.
 While most staff will obey all the road rules, there are bound to be individuals that aren’t great drivers.
 A top fleet management system provides a way to track and manage individual drivers and implement proactive education and training.

-One way to achieve this is through the use of dashboards.
+One way to achieve this is through the use of Dashboard Reporting.
 Dashboards are a great way to visualise the data being collected by both GPS tracking and pool booking solutions.
 A good dashboard offers valuable insights into how drivers are performing, and a snapshot of overall fleet performance.
 They also identify who was driving a vehicle at a particular time.
 This means adverse behaviours can be reported on a driver-by-driver basis.

 This data enables Fleet Managers to proactively identify driving behaviours that sit outside of acceptable company parameters.
 This could be a trend of speeding, or instances of harsh breaking or cornering.
 These trends highlight a pattern of behaviour that can be acted upon before it escalates to an accident, infringement, or unnecessary wear-and-tear on fleet vehicles.